-The annual retainer to which the non-employee Directors are eligible is payable in two components as follows: (i) the cash retainer of US\$150,000 for the Director who serves as the Chair and US\$50,000 for every other non-employee Director, with an additional US\$25,000 payable to the Director serving as the chair of the Audit Committee of the Corporation (the "Cash Component of Director Retainer"); and (ii) the equity component in the form of the Corporation's deferred share units, being US\$150,000 in deferred share units for the Chair and US\$100,000 in deferred share units for any other non-employee Director (the "DSU Component of Director Retainer").
-The Corporation's deferred share unit plan provides that a Director may elect to receive his or her Cash Component of Director Retainer in deferred share units, calculated in accordance with the terms of the deferred share unit plan and awarded quarterly in arrears.
+The annual retainer to which the non-employee Directors are eligible is payable in two components as follows: (i) the cash retainer of US\$150,000 for the Director who serves as the Chair and US\$50,000 for every other non-employee Director, with an additional US\$25,000 payable to the Director serving as the chair of the Audit Committee of the Corporation (the "Cash Component of Director Retainer"); and (ii) the equity component in the form of the DSUs (as defined below), being US\$150,000 in deferred share units for the Chair and US\$100,000 in deferred share units for any other non-employee Director (the "DSU Component of Director Retainer").
+The Corporation's deferred share unit plan provides that a Director may elect to receive his or her Cash Component of Director Retainer in deferred share units, calculated in accordance with the terms of the DSU Plan and awarded quarterly in arrears.